 Our community is integrated with a teacher training college, farm apprenticeship program, community supported agriculture (CSA), and community workshops and events.
 Students develop skills through community integration and social inclusion.

-Our board of trustees and leadership team provide guidance, governance and oversight for Meristem’s mission, operations and program effectiveness.
+Our board of directors and leadership team provide guidance, governance and oversight for Meristem's mission, operations and program effectiveness.

 Adams Schoenfeld LLP